 - About 1 in 15 people who experiment with heroin will become addicted.

-- People who abuse opioid painkillers are 40 times more likely to abuse heroin than people who don’t.
+- Individuals who abuse opioid painkillers are 40 times more likely to abuse heroin than people who don’t.

 - It’s estimated that heroin addicts spend up to $150 every day supporting their habits.